Cricket in New Zealand: Inter-war period

-In 1927 NZ toured England.
+In 1927 New Zealand toured England.
 They played 26 first class matches, mostly against county sides.
 They managed to beat Worcestershire, Glamorgan, Somerset, and Derbyshire.
-On the strength of the performances on this tour NZ was granted Test status.
+On the strength of the performances on this tour New Zealand was granted Test status.

-In 1929/30 the M.C.C toured NZ and played 4 Tests all of 3 days in duration.
-NZ lost its first Test match but drew the next 3.
+In 1929 to 1930 the M.C.C toured New Zealand and played four Tests all of three days in duration.
+New Zealand lost its first Test match but drew the next three.
 In the second Test Stewie Dempster and Jackie Mills put on 276 for the first wicket.
 This is still the highest partnership for New Zealand against England.

-NZ first played South Africa in 1931–32 but were unable to secure Test matches against any teams other than England before World War II ended all Test cricket for 7 years.
-NZ's first Test after the war was against Australia in 1945/46.
+New Zealand first played South Africa in 1931–1932 but were unable to secure Test matches against any teams other than England before World War II ended all Test cricket for seven years.
+New Zealand's first Test after the war was against Australia in 1945–1946.
 This game was not considered a "Test" at the time but it was granted Test status retrospectively by the International Cricket Council in March 1948.
-The NZ players who appeared in this match probably did not appreciate this move by the ICC as NZ were dismissed for 42 and 54.
-The New Zealand Cricket Council's unwillingness to pay Australian players a decent allowance to tour NZ ensured that this was the only Test Australia played against NZ between 1929 and 1972.
+The New Zealand players who appeared in this match probably did not appreciate this move by the ICC as New Zealand were dismissed for 42 and 54.
+A dispute between the New Zealand Cricket Council and Australian players over touring allowances meant that this was the only Test Australia played against New Zealand between 1929 and 1972.

 Cricket after World War II

-In 1949 NZ sent one of its best ever sides to England.
+In 1949 New Zealand sent one of its best ever sides to England.
 It contained Bert Sutcliffe, Martin Donnelly, John R. Reid and Jack Cowie.
-However, 3-day Test matches ensured that all 4 Tests were drawn.
+However, three-day Test matches ensured that all four Tests were drawn.

-NZ played its first matches against the West Indies in 1951–52, and Pakistan and India in 1955/56.
+New Zealand played its first matches against the West Indies in 1951–1952, and Pakistan and India in 1955–1956.

-In 1954/55 NZ recorded the lowest ever innings total, 26 against England.
-The following season NZ achieved its first Test victory.
-The first 3 Tests of a 4 Test series were won easily by the West Indies but NZ won the fourth to notch up its first Test victory.
+In 1954–1955 New Zealand recorded the lowest ever innings total, 26 against England.
+The following season New Zealand achieved its first Test victory.
+The first three Tests of a four Test series were won by the West Indies but New Zealand won the fourth to notch up its first Test victory.
 It had taken them 45 matches and 26 years.
-In the next 20 years NZ won only 7 more Tests.
-For most of this period NZ lacked a class bowler to lead their attack although they had 2 excellent batsmen in Glenn Turner and Bert Sutcliffe and a great all-rounder in John R. Reid.
+In the next 20 years New Zealand won only 7 more Tests.
+For most of this period New Zealand bowling attack lacked a leading performer of the highest caliber, though the team had two highly regarded batsmen in Glenn Turner and Bert Sutcliffe and a widely recognised all-rounder in John R. Reid.